-You want your offerings to be shown to these motivated prospects, and the only way that’s going to happen is if you optimize your product or service descriptions with high-value keywords.
+You want your offerings to be shown to these motivated prospects, and the only way that’s going to happen is to optimize your product or service descriptions with high-value keywords.

-To find profitable keywords, here are three good sources you can use:
+Here are three good sources you can use to find profitable keywords:

 - Ahrefs: If you want a robust search engine optimization (SEO) tool that can provide a lot of data about specific keywords, Ahrefs is a great choice.
-It will help you find new keywords, and you can use it for other SEO tasks as well.
+It helps find new keywords, and you can use it for other SEO tasks as well.

 - Answer The Public: For those who need a tool that helps find a lot of long-tail keywords, Answer The Public is a good option.
-This handy tool lists keywords that are related to a specific keyword you enter.
+This handy tool lists keywords related to a specific keyword.

-The last tool listed is especially important.
-Before you begin your keyword research, it’s important to understand the benefits of using ‘long-tail’ keywords.
-These are keywords that have high value and less competition, meaning it will be easier for your website to rank higher if you use them.
+The last tool listed is essential.
+Before you begin your keyword research, it’s vital to understand the benefits of using ‘long-tail’ keywords.
+These keywords have high value and less competition, making it easier for your website to rank higher if you use them.